cabinetoffice/digital-handbook/README.md

 ### Raising and merging PRs to this repo

-To submit changes to this repo, raise a PR in the usual way.
+To submit changes to this repo, raise a PR in the usual way detailing documentation changes in the description.

 ### The GDS Way